 Potential Damages After a Bite

-The psycho-sociological consequences of the trauma caused by a dog bite can impede a child’s quality of life and their own vies of themself.
+The psycho-sociological consequences of the trauma caused by a dog bite can impede a child’s quality of life and their own views of themselves.
 This trauma often impacts them both socially and emotionally.
 Therefore, these attacks represent a serious medical and public health issue.

 Michigan law provides for money damages to child victims of dog attacks.
 Compensation in includes payment for pain and suffering, scarring, medical bills, and psychological harm caused to the child.
-These settlements are often very substantial depending on the severity of the attack and the injuries to the child.
+Many children suffer permanent and disfiguring scars, especially to the face, from a dog attack.

 Seeking Legal Help After a Child Suffers Dog Bite Injuries in Michigan